googleforgames/agones/site/content/en/docs/Installation/Install Agones/helm.md

 $ helm install my-release --namespace agones-system --create-namespace agones/agones
 ```

-_We recommend to install Agones in its own namespaces (like `agones-system` as shown above)
+_We recommend installing Agones in its own namespaces, such as `agones-system` as shown above.
-you can use the helm `--namespace` parameter to specify a different namespace._
+ If you want to use a different namespace, you can use the helm `--namespace` parameter to specify._

 When running in production, Agones should be scheduled on a dedicated pool of nodes, distinct from where Game Servers are scheduled for better isolation and resiliency.
 By default Agones prefers to be scheduled on nodes labeled with `agones.dev/agones-system=true` and tolerates node taint `agones.dev/agones-system=true:NoExecute`.
 If no dedicated nodes are available, Agones will
 run on regular nodes, but that's not recommended for production use.
 For instructions on setting up a dedicated node